 The Babylon of Daniel’s day was a type of all kingdoms that do not acknowledge God or think they can dispense with Him, and this is a fitting description of most of the world in our time, including so-called Christian America.

 Daniel and his three friends—Hananiah, Mishael and Azariah—were under tremendous pressure to conform.
 Religion was tolerated—even respected—as long as they did not allow it to intrude into public life or rock the boat of state.
-And that is our situation also.
-We can practice our religions so long as it is not in the schools, at work, or in the public arena.
+That is our situation also: We can practice our religion so long as it is not in the schools, at work, or in the public arena.

 The world seemed to be winning.
 Nebuchadnezzar believed himself to be above having to answer to anybody.
 It was in an even greater way than our national leaders today.
 Our Presidents, Prime Ministers, dictators, even kings do not have quite the absolute personal power Nebuchadnezzar had over life and death of his people.

 Nevertheless, despite these things, God told Daniel that it is He—God—who is in control of history.
 His purposes are being accomplished even in the overthrow and captivity of His people.
 Furthermore, in the end, God will establish a Kingdom that will endure forever.
 The destiny of the people of God is wrapped up in that eternal Kingdom.

 Those are five very plain, very simple facts and also parallels between Daniel’s time and what he was dealing with and what we are dealing with today.

 So, the main theme of the Book of Daniel is the sovereignty of the living God who endures forever, whose Kingdom will not be destroyed, and whose dominion will never end.
 And that is exciting and that is encouraging and comforting.